Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Results

 In particular, Figure \ref{Fig:SpectralIndex_ByRegion} presents our estimations for the synchrotron $\alpha_{S}$ index in the QUIJOTE real observations at 11 GHz after fitting both $EE$ (left panel) and $BB$-mode spectra (right panel) with the same conditions than the ones described in Section \ref{sec:results_simulations} with the simulations, and for each sky region.
 The errorbars for each estimation show the statistical+systematical uncertainty, where the statistical is the one from the 100 simulations on each regions presented in the last section and the systematical is the bias between input s5 and output also showed in the last section for the same simulations.
+We have also assessed the impact of adopting alternative synchrotron models, such as the s7 model, on the derived uncertainties.
+However, based on the results presented in Figures \ref{Fig:Index_s7}, \ref{Fig:Amplitude_s7}, and \ref{Fig:r_s7}, which are consistent with those obtained in this Section, we opt to retain only the s5-based analysis for the purpose of defining the uncertainties.

 Moreover, the dashed horizontal line represents the mean estimated synchrotron index, averaged from all the regions (and assumed to be the one at all sky), in comparison with respect to previous similar analyses (\cite{RUB23} (black dashed line), \cite{MAR22} (red dashed line) and \cite{PLA_18_IV} (yellow dashed line)).
 Shaded areas show the 1$\sigma$ uncertainty for each average value, being in our case the sum of statistical and systematical uncertainty value for this average.
 We did not compare with \cite{KRA18} because of their different sky coverage with respect to ours, although as described in Section \ref{sec:introduction}, we found compatible average results.